X-rayLaser/Signal_generator/README.md

   It is fairly easy to generate a signal for 1 channel.
 You need to do the following actions:

-    0) open .exe file with a program itself
+    0) open the app itself

     1) enter the name of a file